Sutter's Fort State Historic Park (Sacramento, CA)

 Nearby Freeways/Highways: Interstate 5, U.S. Highway 50

-Sutter’s Fort State Historic Park is a cherished landmark in Sacramento that offers a captivating journey into early California history.
-Situated at 2701 L St, Sacramento, CA 95816, this historic fort is a well-preserved relic of the mid-19th century, providing visitors with a unique opportunity to explore the life and times of the California Gold Rush era and the pioneering spirit that shaped the state.
+Sutter’s Fort State Historic Park is a landmark in Sacramento that offers a journey into early California history.
+Situated at 2701 L St, Sacramento, CA 95816, this historic fort is a well-preserved relic of the mid-19th century, providing visitors with an opportunity to explore the life and times of the California Gold Rush era and the pioneering spirit that shaped the state.

 Sutter’s Fort is conveniently located in downtown Sacramento, making it easily accessible from major highways and local roads: